bigblue/bigblue.github.io/_posts/2014-04-21-weave-auto-assigned-ips.md

 weave run $CONTAINER_IP/24 -t -i --name bb1 -h bb1 busybox
 ```

-## Releasing the ips again
+## Releasing the IPs again

-If you’re removing a container from the cluster and want to free up the ip address again, then you can run this command.
-Ideally you would have a script listening for docker end events and free up the ips automatically, but that’s something for another day’s hacking.
+If you’re removing a container from the cluster and want to free up the IP address again, then you can run this command.
+Ideally you would have a script listening for docker end events and free up the IPs automatically, but that’s something for another day’s hacking.

 ```bash
 weave-clanmgmt release myclan bb1